This page provides brief details of the Masonic talks I am currently offering.

 Still in development, this talk examines the lifestyles, working lives and mindsets prevalent in many working people in the 21st century and considers the implications for Lodges and Freemasonry as a whole.

 From the very beginning of his “Prestonian journey” it was very clear to Bro.
 Harvey that, among members of the Craft in general, little is really known about the lectureship and a number of myths have built up.
 So in this talk he states ten of those myths and then shares his own experience.
 This talk provides an interesting insight into what it means to be a Prestonian Lecturer, charged with preparing and delivering what is the only lecture held under the authority of the United Grand Lodge of England.

-An interactive talk suited to White Table meetings when potential candidates and other interested parties, such as friends and family members, are present.
+A highly interactive and live only version of the above talk, it is intended for White Table meetings when potential candidates and other interested parties, such as friends and family members, are present.
 The talk is delivered in a Lodge room and Lodge officers are asked to contribute using materials provided by Bro.
 Harvey.
-It has been used very successfully to demonstrate a more open approach to communicating Freemasonry.
-Bro.
-Harvey’s approach to “myth busting” and his manner of explaining Freemasonry in every day language has been especially welcomed by those with little understanding of Freemasonry.
-Furthermore, this talk has also helped a considerable number of people to make the decision to apply to become Freemasons.
+This talk has helped a considerable number of people to make the decision to apply to become Freemasons.

-This talk is intended for new Companions of the Royal Arch and is intended to help explain some of the features of the Royal Arch that may not have been clear to them.
+This talk is intended for Companions of the Royal Arch and is not suitable for those who have not yet been Exalted.

-This talk is intended for Royal Arch Companions and is not suitable for anyone who has not been Exalted into the Holy Royal Arch.
+This talk is not suitable for anyone who has not been Exalted into the Holy Royal Arch.